FinnSetchell/MoogsStructureLib/docs/wiki/Structure-Files.md

 Useful for structures that should be partially buried or adapt to terrain.

 ### `liquid_settings`
-**Type:** String
+**Type:** String (LiquidSettings)
 **Example:** `"ignore_waterlogging"`

 How to handle liquids in the structure.
-Options:
+This is a vanilla Minecraft feature.
+Common options:
+- `"apply_waterlogging"` - Waterlog blocks placed inside water (vanilla default)
-- `"ignore_waterlogging"` - Ignores waterlogging (default)
+- `"ignore_waterlogging"` - Keep the `waterlogged` block state as is

-- Other options depend on Minecraft version
+**Note:** The exact string values may vary by Minecraft version.
+Check Minecraft documentation for the correct LiquidSettings values for your version.

 ### `terrain_adaptation`
 **Type:** String